sindre430/tdt4237-public/README.md

                 cd "c:\xampp\htdocs\tdt4237-public\"
                 composer install

 11. Open XAMPP Control Panel.
 Make sure to start Apache and MySQL.
 Click on "Admin" next to MySQL.
-This should open phpMyAdmin in your web browser.
+This should open phpMyAdmin in your web-rowser.
 This is the interface of your database.
 Click the tab that says "SQL".
 Copy ALL of the SQL code below and paste it into the text field and execute:

 ```
 create database inventory;
 use inventory;
 SET SQL_MODE = "NO_AUTO_VALUE_ON_ZERO";
 SET time_zone = "+00:00";